 U.S. Department of Homeland Security Address Notification Requirement

-All students on OPT are required to update any changes in address, or employment (including any changes in location of employment) by accessing the OPT Update Form on Truview.
-It can be accessed by logging into Truview, going to the Student Tab, clicking on the Registration Tab, and selecting the F-1 Student Forms link.
+All students on OPT are required to report any changes in address or employment (including any changes in location of employment) by accessing the OPT Update Form in TruView.
+It can be accessed by logging into TruView, going to the Student Tab, clicking on the Registration Tab, and selecting the F-1 Student Forms link.

-Students are required to update employment, employment changes, address and addresses changes each time they occur within 10 days of the change throughout the OPT period.
+Students are required to report any and all updates and changes in employment and address each time within 10 days of the change throughout the OPT period.
 This includes any changes in supervisor or employer address.
 If there are no changes of information within a six-month period, students must still complete an update every six months just for reporting purposes.
 Students on STEM extension must complete a report on the 6 month and 12 month date of their STEM extension approval, even if their last report was less than six months ago.

 Insurance on OPT